megaganjotsingh/MapCarAnimation/README.md

 # MapCarAnimation

-This app is for demoing animating the car like uber from one position to another with preserving angle and smooth animation
+Maving Car animation on polyline like uber from one location to another location with heading to the car direction and smooth animation

 # Requirements
 - Xcode 14+